This plan is a total sham, in so many ways.

 We lose our claim to clean electricity

-While companies that buy the Clean Energy Credits can say they are lowering emissions, we in Ontario lose our ability to count them.
+While companies that buy the Clean Energy Credits can say they are lowering emissions, we in Ontario lose our ability to claim we lowered the same emissions.

 That’s because we can’t double count the credits.
 If the Clean Energy Credits are being used in the U.S., then they can’t also be counted here.